jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 }
 ```

-For this first pass, we'll just create this basic structure and then in subsequent loops we will add to and modify this dictionary until we get what we want.
-Once this loop disposes of the easily searched lines (folio, page, and charter headers) and creates an empty container for footnotes, the fall-through default will be to add the remaining lines to the text field, which is a python list.
+For this first pass, we'll just create this basic structure and then in subsequent loops we will add to and modify this dictionary until we get a dictionary for each charter, and fields for all the metadata for each charter.
+Once this loop disposes of the easily searched lines (folio, page, and charter headers) and creates an empty container for footnotes, the fall-through default will be to append the remaining lines to the text field, which is a python list.

 ```python